Chion Wolf

 She is also the founder of Pedal to the Medal, a pre-Eversource Hartford Marathon bike ride that has raised over $16,000 for Hartford's non-profit, educational bicycle store, BiCi Co.

 Wolf is a founding member of the Hartford-based marching band, the Hartford Hot Several.
-After destroying 18 trash cans with too mighty a swing, she now plays a proper bass drum with twinkly rainbow lights inside of it.
+After destroying 18 trash cans with too mighty a swing, she now plays a proper bass drum with sound-activated twinkly rainbow lights inside of it with pillow stuffing to make it look like a cloud in there.
 There is also a very loud cymbal attached, which she prefers to hit more often than the songs call for.

-Chion is also a certified judge with the International Chili Society, and is unapologetic about her love for onions, which makes her tremendously easy to shop for.
+Chion is also a certified judge with the International Chili Society and is unapologetic about her love for onions and white chocolate, which makes her tremendously easy to shop for.

-She is a proud homeowner in Hartford's Asylum Hill neighborhood, where she cares deeply and enthusiastically for her pollinator and veggie gardens, five chickens, cat, Whiskey, and her dog, Gray.
+She is a proud homeowner in Hartford's Asylum Hill neighborhood, where she cares deeply and enthusiastically for her pollinator and veggie gardens, four chickens, a couple hundred Russian honey bees, her cat, Whiskey, and her also-Russian dog, Gray.

 -